 Rarotonga is the capital of the Cooks with the highest population (at around 10,000 people).
 Tall, lush peaks are surrounded by breath-taking beaches, a stunning clear lagoon and fringing coral reef.
 The main town of Avarua is on the north side of the island, and has many cafés and souvenir shops with a great array of gifts like pareu (sarongs), carvings, the famous black pearls and local art work.
 There is a main road encompassing the whole island, making it easy to get around and explore the other villages.
 Why not visit one of the beaches on the western side of the island to watch the glorious sunset whilst sipping a Happy Hour cocktail?

-Aitutaki is the second most visited of the Cook Islands after Rarotonga, and has a beautiful turquoise lagoon dotted with islands (motus) of unbelievably white sands.
-Its said to be one of the most beautiful lagoons in the world, and reachable by a 50 minute plane trip with Air Rarotonga.
+Aitutaki is the second most visited of the Cook Islands after Rarotonga, and has a beautiful turquoise lagoon dotted with islands (motu) of unbelievably white sands.
+It is said to be one of the most beautiful lagoons in the world, and reachable by a 50-minute plane trip with Air Rarotonga.
 Whilst there, you could even check out Bubbles Below for some more diving (firstname.lastname@example.org).

-If you're a bit of a night-owl, there’s plenty of fun to be had!
+If you are a bit of a night-owl, there is plenty of fun to be had!
 Dancing is an important part of Cook Islands culture, and a visit to an Island Night is a must while you are here.
-You'll be amazed by the energetic drumming and vibrant dancing in the unforgettable shows.
+You will be amazed by the energetic drumming and vibrant dancing in the unforgettable shows.
 If you just want to party, there are plenty of bars in which to try the local beer!